 What is GAAP?

 Generally Accepted Accounting Principles is an acronym for GAAP.
-GAAP is a collection of tax laws and customary business practices that has evolved through time.
+GAAP is a collection of tax laws and customary business practices that have evolved through time.

-Tax receipts must be recognized pursuant to the following calculation, which is a characteristic of accrual accounting, according to GAAP (generally accepted accounting principles).
+Tax receipts must be recognized pursuant to the following calculation, which is a characteristic of accrual accounting, according to GAAP (accepted accounting principles).

 Some principles of GAAP are listed below: